math-fehr/Untitled-Language/README.md

 had not yet been implemented by lack of time.
-One thing that the combination of a linear type system and monad allow is for example to be able to extract `stdout` as a linear ressource type from `IO` and then pass it around as a linear value, Using it in function like `print_int : OutStream -@ Int -> OutStream` that consume and use it to print the integer, then return the output stream after the effect.
+One thing that the combination of a linear type system and monad allow is for example to be able to extract `stdout` as a linear ressource type from `IO` and then pass it around as a linear value, Using it in function like `printint : OutStream -@ Int -> OutStream` that consume and use it to print the integer, then return the output stream after the effect.
 This allow some limited side-effect power without the syntax of monads, while staying a pure language